melezhik/Sparrow6/documentation/taskchecks.md

 ## Replace

-Repalce allows to update file in runtime during check is performed
+Replace allows to update file in runtime during check is performed

 Following example search HELLO and digits within OK ..
 DONE range and then increment found digit and update original file: